-The Australian Energy Market Commission (AEMC) have released their controversial plan to allow solar households to be charged for exporting their cheap, clean energy to the grid.
+The Australian Energy Market Commission (AEMC) has ruled that solar households can now be charged for exporting their cheap, clean energy to the grid.
 The good news is State Energy Ministers have the power to intervene, but they won't stop it unless there's a strong opposition from the community.
 It's critical that they hear from you.

 Use the form below to find your Energy Minister's number and let us know how the call went.

 You'll most likely to talk to a staffer.
 Remember to be polite and let them know you'd like to pass on a message for your Energy Minister.

 Here are some suggested talking points for your call:

 - Ask your Energy Minister to use their power to intervene on the solar export charges.